Fields & Encoding¶

 Storage: Unix epoch seconds (i64 precision).
 Timezone: Naive datetime/strings use local time; timezone-aware respected.
 NULLs: Field omitted from storage; queries treat as "no match".

-Best for: timestamps, dates, event times.
-Enables: temporal queries, time-range filtering.
+Best for: dates, event times, filing dates, transaction dates.
+Enables: temporal queries, time-range filtering, time-aware compounds.

 HIERARCHICAL = auto()